driskell/iomultiplex/README.md

 # IOMultiplex

-A personal experiment that might become useful.
+An event-loop experiment designed for high throughput across many clients, with minimal and deterministic memory usage.

+[ ] Refactor and tidy
 [ ] Tests, tests and more tests
-[ ] Readme
+[ ] Documentation
 [ ] Examples